SeldonIO/seldon-core/doc/source/index.rst

    :alt: Seldon logo
    :align: center

-A platform to deploy your machine learning models on Kubernetes at massive scale.
+A source available framework to deploy your machine learning models on Kubernetes at scale.

 Overview
 --------